omelianlevkovych/cs-notes/DDD/README.md

 Highly productive teams grow their knowleadge consciously, practicing **continious learning** (Kerievsky 2003).
 For devs, this means improving tech skills, along with general domain modeling skills.
 But it also includes serious learning about the specific domain they are working in.

+# ubiquitous language
+A domain model can be the core of a common language for a software project.
+The model based language should be used among devs to describe not only artifacts in the system, but tasks and functionality.
+Commit the team to exercise language relentessly in all communication within the team and in the code.
+Use the same language in diagrams, writing, and especially speach.
+Recognize that a change in ```ubiqutious language``` is a change to the model.
+The ```ubiqutious language``` is the primary carrier of the aspects of design that don't appear in code - large-scale structures that organize the whole system, ```bounded contexts``` that define the relationships of different systems and models, and other patterns applied to the model and design.